-Kids of Brunswick's committee meet urgently.
-They locate a series of emails with the restaurant that include the terms of hire, a confirmation of booking, and record of the deposit paid.
+Kids of Brunswick's committee meets urgently.
+They locate a series of emails with the restaurant that includes the terms of hire, a confirmation of booking, and a record of the deposit paid.
 In their view, this series of emails amounts to a contract.